smartpager-network/smartpager-network.github.io/README.md

 - Many Message Ingress Modules, like bunq.com-Notifications, E-Mail, Telegram, etc..

 #### Working Modules
+- [dispatcher-daemon](https://github.com/smartpager-network/pager-daemon) (This Piece of Software will handle Multipath-Routing and Responses)
 - [pocsag-connector](https://github.com/smartpager-network/pocsag-connector) ( works with the RFM69 or any other SX1231-Chipset Transceiver )
 - [msg-email](https://github.com/smartpager-network/msg-email) - Creates Notifications for new, unread received emails.
-- [pager-daemon](https://github.com/smartpager-network/pager-daemon) (Work in Progress.
-This Piece of Software will handle Multipath-Routing and Responses)

 #### Planned Modules
 - msg-bunq